GoogleCloudPlatform/community/tutorials/nginx-ingress-gke/index.md

 		  serviceName: kuard
 		  servicePort: 80

-The kind: Ingress dictates it is an Ingress Resource object.
+The `kind: Ingress` dictates it is an Ingress Resource object.
 This Ingress Resource defines an inbound L7 rule for path / to service kuard on port 80.

-From the Cloud Shell.
+From the Cloud Shell, run the following command:

 	kubectl apply -f ingress-resource.yaml

-Verify the Ingress Resource has been created.
-Please note that the IP address for the Ingress Resource has not yet been defined.
+Verify that Ingress Resource has been created.
+Please note that the IP address for the Ingress Resource has not yet been defined:

 	kubectl get ingress ingress-resource